tyrpin99/tyrpin99/README.md

 ### Hi there 👋

 I am a back-end software engineer from Poland.
 I have a wide range of interests and am constantly learning to become a better developer.
-- ?
-Working on multiple frontend and backend project using React and Nodejs
-- ?
-Learning design patterns in depth
+- 🔭 Currently im working on Android project
+- 🌱 Currently mastering java
+- 📫 You can reach me on (tyrpin58@gmail.com)

 ## Connect with me